-How did you spend your service pupil premium allocation last academic year?
-Gaps identified in service children's education caused by the pandemic which was addressed with targets supported from Senior Leaders in school What was the impact of that spending on service pupil premium eligible pupils?
-Teachers observed improvements in wellbeing amongst service children.
-Where extra support was provided, this had impact on progress service children made
+Measure Details How did you spend your service pupil premium allocation last academic year?
+Gaps identified in service children's education which was addressed with targets and therapeutic groups supported by Senior Leaders in school What was the impact of that spending on service pupil premium eligible pupils?
+Confidence and skills-based improvements were seen amongst service children.
+The therapeutic groups gave the service children a sense of ambition and continued to support them in building resilience